MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/auth/authentication-for-XDK-projects.md

 3. Use the Xbox Live context to access Xbox Live services
 4. When the game exits or the user signs-out, release the XboxLiveContext object by setting it to null

-### Creating an XboxLiveUser object
+## Creating an XboxLiveUser object

 Most of the Xbox Live activities are related to the Xbox Live Users.
 As a game developer, you need to first create an XboxLiveUser object to represent the local user.

 C++:
 ```
 Windows::Xbox::System::User^ user; // the interacting user.
-From User::Users, etc
+From User::Users, etc.
 std::shared_ptr<xbox::services::xbox_live_context> xboxLiveContext = std::make_shared<xbox::services::xbox_live_context>( user );
 ```

 WinRT:
 ```
 Windows::Xbox::System::User^ user; // the interacting user.
-From User::Users, etc
+From User::Users, etc.
 Microsoft::Xbox::Services::XboxLiveContext^ xboxLiveContext = ref new Microsoft::Xbox::Services::XboxLiveContext( user );
 ```